DevMsCode/Tear8/README.md

 }
 ```

+## Features 📝
+- **Customizable Fantasy Console:** Build your game development environment inspired by vintage consoles.
+- **Pixel Graphics:** Use pixels to easily manipulate pixels on the screen.
+- **Easy Integration:** Seamlessly integrate the library into your Rust applications.

 ## ATTENTION ⚠
--**Unstable code:** The code cannot be fully optimized
+- **Unstable code:** The code cannot be fully optimized.
--**Missing functions:** You can draw pixels, rectangles and lines on the screen, but for now you cannot draw images, sounds and music.
+- **Missing functions:** You can draw pixels, rectangles and lines on the screen, but for now you cannot draw images, sounds and music.

+## API
+- Coming soon...